dmarti/in-browser-auction-publisher-issues/README.md

             publishers make to rule sets must be immediately applied by TURTLEDOVE auctions.

 3. Publishers need to set floor rates based on several criteria.
+(Related issue: [Capabilities of the proposal for publishers · Issue #51 · WICG/turtledove](https://github.com/WICG/turtledove/issues/51))

     1. A publisher may not want an ad to serve at all, if it is below a minimum \"floor\" set for that page, section, or site.